Michelle Burgher

-Michelle Burgher (born 12 March 1977) is a track and field athlete, competing internationally for Jamaica.
+Michelle Burgher-Duncan (born 12 March 1977) is a track and field athlete, competing internationally for Jamaica.

 Career

+Burgher competed for the George Mason Patriots and Clemson Tigers track and field teams in the NCAA.

 She was a bronze medalist in the 4 × 400 m relay at the 2004 Olympic Games in Athens, Greece.

 She conducts coaching clinics and talks for school kids.
 Her ambition is to become a pediatric psychologist.